hexbe/hexbe/README.md

 # 👋 Hi, I'm @hexbe

 <div align="center">
-  <i>I'm a developer who loves digging into how things work.
+  I'm a developer who loves digging into how things work.
 I spend a lot of time reverse engineering software, breaking things apart, and figuring out how to make (or break) systems.
 Along the way, I've picked up experience in web development, both front-end and back-end, and a bit of penetration testing too.
-Always curious, always learning.</i>
+Always curious, always learning.
 </div>

 ## 📊 GitHub Analytics